mercurius-js/mercurius/README.md

 * `resolvers`: Object.
 The graphql resolvers.
 * `loaders`: Object.
 See [defineLoaders](#defineLoaders) for more details.
+* `schemaTransforms`: Array of schema-transformation functions.
+Accept a schema as an argument and return a schema.
 * `graphiql`: boolean | string.
 Serve
   [GraphiQL](https://www.npmjs.com/package/graphiql) on `/graphiql` if `true` or `'graphiql'`, or [GraphQL IDE](https://www.npmjs.com/package/graphql-playground-react) on `/playground` if `'playground'`